Equality & Diversity

 Equality and diversity policy

 Chambers operates under an equality and diversity policy in accordance with the Bar Standard Board’s Equality and Diversity Code.
 Please email Chambers for a copy.

 Recruitment and equality and diversity

 All applications (be it for staff, tenants, pupils or mini-pupils) are considered on merit alone.
 All selection procedures are operated without discrimination, that is to say without regard to considerations such as age, sex, race, colour, ethnic or national origin, disability, sexual orientation, gender identity or reassignment, pregnancy and maternity, marriage and civil partnership, religion or belief, or age.

 Chambers also recognises the importance of increasing social mobility at the Bar and looks equally at applications for pupillage and mini-pupillage from graduates of all universities and from all backgrounds and all sectors of the community with the ability and determination to succeed as a barrister.

-Partly in recognition of the monetary barriers to entering the Bar, Atkin Chambers offers the highest pupillage award at the Bar and the opportunity to “drawdown” £25,000 in advance funding towards the costs of the Bar Professional Training Course (BPTC).
+Partly in recognition of the monetary barriers to entering the Bar, Atkin Chambers offers one of the highest pupillage awards at the Bar and the opportunity to “drawdown” £25,000 in advance funding towards the costs of the Bar Professional Training Course (BPTC).
 Chambers reimburses all reasonable travel expenses for pupillage interviewees and successful applicants to the mini-pupillage scheme can claim reasonable travel expenses and ask us to arrange overnight accommodation.